What happens when we all start hiring again?

 Recruiting from a socially safe distance is temporary, however, the technology we adopt will largely remain permanent fixtures.
 We’ve all become expert recruiters on Zoom or Microsoft Teams overnight.
 Interestingly, the abandonment of things like assessment centres doesn’t necessarily mean we should see them replicated online.
 A virtual assessment centre still has the same issues as a physical one; they’re highly subjective, prone to bias and unreliable.
 New technology needs to be carefully thought out and built to last beyond the current crisis.

 Change is inevitable, but the pace of change is unprecedented.
 Almost all the leaders we surveyed expect increases in applicant volumes, in candidates looking to transition into new industries and in role profiles requiring recalibration.
 These 3 challenges have created an unprecedented amount of work for in-house recruiters to do and yet no recruiters we spoke with are expecting an increase in available resources to handle this extra work.
-Getting the right processes in place ahead of hiring again is going to be critical to successfully hire again.
+Getting the right virtual hiring processes in place is going to be critical to successfully hire again.

 The right HR tech solutions can help you